The PIOB's recommendations are based on the proposals discussed by the IESBA as of December 2019

 The current approach in the NAS and Fees projects does not challenge the concept of multidisciplinary audit firms.

 Recognizing that the business model is a complex issue and that ethical issues are just an aspect of it, the PIOB recommends keeping it into consideration while advancing other projects (NAS, Fees).
-Continued coordination with the IAASB and other stakeholders is encouraged to identify a way to address the topic.
+Continued coordination with the IAASB and other stakeholders is encouraged to identify ways to address the topic.

 Ethical implications of Artificial Intelligence (AI)